geraldserafin/obs-tally/README.md

-# OBS-Tally on ESP8266 microcontroller
+# OBS-Tally for ESP8266 microcontroller